fjarri-attic/oldi-hero-translation/hero_en.md

 Praised be heavens, the gods did not take away the husband's mind!

-However, no one intended to take Amphitryon's mind - it seems that the gods had enough of their own, and if they did not, they would not have thought of borrowing this valuable (or not so much) item from the husband of the beautiful Alcmene.
+However, no one intended to take Amphitryon's mind - it seemed that the gods had enough of their own, and if they did not, they would not have thought of borrowing this valuable (or not so much) item from the husband of the beautiful Alcmene.

 It's just that Amphitryon Perseid, who was previously called an exile, and then a hero, for the first time in his life seriously considered what is his life worth in this world - and indeed any life in general.
 It was not so much the death of Elphistic that shocked Amphitryon - in his lifetime he had seen enough deaths, more absurd than that one, and more terrible, and all other kinds - as the circumstances of that death.
 A visit of a deity to Alcmene and his eventual disgrace; his, Amphitryon's, stupid and careless gossip - and a hook in the back of Troezenid's head... and the voice, the unpleasant voice of a ragamuffin in a dirty chlamys, warning of the harmful consequences of excessive blabbing.